raul-izquierdo/english/sources/vocabulary/The Individual/Feelings and Moods.md

     ?
 Se despertó alegre y silbó mientras preparaba el desayuno : `He woke up in a cheerful mood and whistled while making breakfast` alegría = happiness
     ?
 Sintió una oleada de alegría al oír la buena noticia : `She felt a surge of happiness when she heard the good news`

-se alegra de, contento con
-    = is pleased with
-    ?
-Está contento con los resultados del proyecto : `He is pleased with the results of the project` ?
-Está contento con su nuevo trabajo : `He is pleased with his new job`

 gozo / alegría intensa = joy
     ?
 Los niños estaban llenos de alegría la mañana de Navidad : `The children were filled with joy on Christmas morning`